sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/17.png"/><br>
 </p>

->ATTENTION: The "official" Newton’s formula for Force works absolutely correctly in CASE #1.
+>ATTENTION: The official Newton’s formula for Force works absolutely correctly in CASE #1.

 Let’s take again a closer look at what is happening there — at what is going on.